-This means that an rFpro driving simulator, or engineer’s Workstation can allow you to conduct testing and calibration with your professional test drivers and engineers without the delays and cost associated with waiting for the testing of real cars or prototypes.
+When you are ready to start testing with a real human driver, A driving simulator or engineering workstation using rFpro’s simulation software allows you to conduct testing and calibration with your professional test drivers and engineers without the delays and cost associated with waiting for the testing of real cars or prototypes.

-rFpro is being used to test and calibrate passive chassis designs, steering systems, chassis control systems, ADAS and Autonomous sensor models, algorithms and control systems, drivetrain control systems, traction control, stability control, torque vectoring and engine control systems.
-As well as to train, test and validate deep learning autonomous driving models.
+rFpro is also being used for vehicle dynamics and drivetrain engineering; to calibrate and test passive chassis designs, steering systems, chassis control systems, drivetrain control systems, traction control, stability control, torque vectoring and engine control systems.